 What About Water?

 If you have drilled some holes in your box for ventilation, your turtle will probably be fine.
 However, especially for longer trips, you may want to open up the box periodically to let in some fresh air.
+Throughout long trips, periodically check that no mold or fungus is growing in your pets' container, especially because they are living in a damp environment.

 Overnighting in Hotels